 Denmark's industrialized market economy depends on imported raw materials and foreign trade.
 Within the European Union, Denmark advocates a liberal trade policy.
 Its standard of living is among the highest in the world, and the Danes devote about 1% of the gross national product (GNP) towards foreign aid in less developed countries.

-Danes are generally proud of their welfare safety net, which ensures that all Danes receive basic health care and can avoid real poverty.
-However, the number of working-age Danes relying primarily on government transfer payments accounts for roughly 24% of the working-age population.
+In general Danes are proud of their welfare safety net, which ensures that all Danes receive basic health care and can avoid real poverty.
+However, the number of working-age Danes relying primarily on government transfer payments accounts for roughly one fourth of the working-age population.
 Although this number has been reduced in recent years, the heavy load of government transfer payments burdens other parts of the system.
-Health care, other than for acute problems, and care for the elderly and children have particularly suffered, while taxes remain at a painful level.
+Health care, other than for acute problems, and care for the elderly and children have particularly suffered, while taxes remain at a rather high level.
 About one-quarter of the labor force is employed in the public sector.